Kimserey/BlogArchive/20160212_Improving_developer_feedback_loop_in_WebSharper_UI_Next_with_FAKE.md

 One of the issue was the constant need to build the solution to propagate changes.
 It turns out that FAKE provides a file watcher helper which triggers an action every time the files watched are changed.
-This is how FAKE can help in improving feedback loop - __FAKE can automate the build of the WebSharper project every time a files are changed.__
+This is how FAKE can help in improving feedback loop - __FAKE can automate the build of the WebSharper project every time a file is changed.__

 ## Improve feedback loop with FAKE file watcher